 Next up in the #followmylede series: I visit abc10 in Sacramento.

-Reblogged with permission from a post of the same title published at medium.com on March 17, 2017.
+Reblogged with permission from a post by the same title at Medium.com, published December 26, 2017.